 - Read Michael Hyatt’s blog posts on publishing, especially his “Advice to First-Time Authors“.

-- Contact the YLCF about featuring your book as part of next year’s March Of Books.
+- Contact Kindred Grace about featuring your book as part of next year’s March Of Books.

 Please comment with your ideas!
 What other ways can you as a reader help market and share your favorite books?

-(Many thanks to Chantel Brankshire for the quote graphics in this post!)
+(Many thanks to Chantel Brankshire for the graphics in this post!)